MBA in Marketing v/s MBA in Finance

 Eligibility Criteria

-Educational qualifications required for BBA and BCA
+Educational Qualifications Required for BBA and BCA

 To be eligible for a BBA or BCA course, candidates need to meet certain educational qualifications.
 The eligibility criteria for BBA and BCA are as follows: